 West Sussex County Council provides lots of helpful information on local walking and cycling routes, safer routes to school, sustainable travel options and local public transport.

 If your keen to get active but don't want to do it on your own, why don't think about joining a local group or club.
-British Cycling can help you find a social cycling group in your area or a local cycling buddy.
+For example, British Cycling can help you find a social cycling group in your area or a local cycling buddy or keep fit groups and classes can be social groups too.

 One of the benefits of getting more active is that it can help you to maintain a healthy weight.
 If you feel that you need to lose weight there is plenty of help and support available.
 Take a look at this information about local weight management services.